mscolnick/bauplan-examples/README.md

 ## Exploratory analysis

-The first things we are going to do is use one of our notebooks to explore the dataset and understand what are the best features to train our model.
+The first thing we are going to do is to use one of our notebooks to explore the dataset and understand what are the best features to train our model.
 This is a fairly simple thing to do, thanks to our SDK.
 Start Jupyter Lab and then open the notebook `feature_exploration.ipynb` (check directly the code in there is commented).

 ```bash
 cd notebooks